 Sambourne the Photographer

 Mr Sambourne was a keen photographer.
 He converted the Night Nursery into a studio and developed his photographs in the bathroom tub next door.

 Now, you probably want me to tell you about those rude photographs.
 Well, you’ll just have to go there and see for yourself won’t you!
 But you can take a little sneak peep here.

 About the Costumed Tours

-Actor-led tours provide a dramatic account of life at the house, based on Marion Sambourne’s diaries.
+Actor-led tours provide a dramatic account of life at the Sambourne family home, based on Marion’s diaries.
 The tour lasts approximately 1 hour and 15 minutes.
 From £8

 About 18 Stafford Terrace

-18 Stafford Tarrace, London W8 7BH Nearest Tube: High Street Kensington
+18 Stafford Terrace, London W8 7BH Nearest Tube: High Street Kensington

 The house museum is open daily on Wednesdays, Saturdays and Sundays.
 Admission from £5.
 You can book tickets here.